DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 ## Input File Format

 * DTM-Tools takes .bam files and the associated index (.bai) file as input; these files should be stored in the directory path specified by the **‘-i’** option.
-Note that DTM-Tools currently employs Freebayes as its variant caller, which expects the index to have the ‘.bai’ extension, NOT ‘.bam.bai’.
+Note that DTM-Tools currently employs Freebayes as its variant caller, which expects the index to have the _‘.bai’_ extension, NOT _‘.bam.bai’_.
 This requires renaming of the typical extension given by the samtools index command.

 [Biowulf site]: https://hpc.nih.gov/systems/
 [bbmap site]: https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbmap-guide/